Treats bacterial infections. Belongs to a class of drugs called antibiotics.

 - If you are using this medicine for trichomoniasis (an infection of the sex organs in men or women), your doctor may want to treat your sexual partner at the same time you are being treated, even if he or she has no symptoms.
 Also, it may be desirable to use a condom (rubber) during sexual intercourse.
 These measures will help to keep you from getting the infection back again from your partner.
 If you have any questions about this, check with your doctor.

 - If your symptoms do not improve or if they get worse, call your doctor.

 - Your doctor will need to check your progress at regular visits while you are using this medicine.
 Be sure to keep all appointments.
 Blood tests may be needed to check for unwanted effects.

 - This medicine may turn your urine a reddish-brown color.
 This is normal.

 Call your doctor right away if you notice any of these side effects:

-- Tingling, pain, or weakness in hands or feet
+- Numbness, tingling, burning pain, or weakness in your hands, arms, legs, or feet.

 If you notice these less serious side effects, talk with your doctor: